-Anticyclones are the regions of huge atmospheric pressure, which is relative to the air in the various surrounding regions.
+Anticyclones are regions of huge atmospheric pressure relative to the air in the surrounding regions.

 These are known for the huge diameter that they have.
 They are also referred to the high-pressure systems.
 Anticyclones appear on all the weather charts in the form of concentric and spaced isobars.

-The center of the anticyclones has characteristic patterns of circulation of air, with the subsiding air as well as the horizontal divergence of air towards the surface.
+The center of the anticyclones has characteristic air circulation patterns, with the subsiding air and the horizontal divergence of air towards the surface.

 “Anticyclone” has been derived from the circular flow of the air within a system.
 Anticyclonic circulation is known to have local circulations, which is opposite to the rotation of the earth.

-Light winds are known to circulate around the center of high pressure in clockwise directions towards the Northern Hemisphere and anticlockwise towards the Southern Hemisphere.
+Light winds circulate high-pressure centers in clockwise directions towards the Northern Hemisphere and anticlockwise towards the Southern Hemisphere.